bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-06-newsletter.md

   Chow suggested two well-known expert contributors to become editors, which seemed to have support.
 Also discussed was whether the additional editors should have the ability to assign BIP numbers.
-No clear resolution has been reached as of this writing.
+No clear resolution has been reached as of this writing. {% assign timestamp="58:33" %}

 - **GitLab backup for Bitcoin Core GitHub project:** Fabian Jahr [posted][jahr gitlab] to Delving Bitcoin about maintaining a backup of